top of page

 Søren Steensgaard has a degree from the Royal Academy of Music in Aalborg, where he graduated in 1987.
 His teachers were concert masters Gunnar Tagmose and Svend Børge Jensen.
 He took a higher education in London, where he studied under professor Bela Katona for two years, and in Copenhagen, where he studied under professor Milan Vitek, also for two years.
 Later, he took the Suzuki education under Tove Detrekøy, and is certified with all 5 levels.
 Besides, he has participated in various courses, like Colour Strings, Paul Rollands method and conductor courses.
 As a violinist, he has been playing in Aalborg Symphony Orchestra, Randers Chamber Orchestra, Aarhus Symphony Orchestra, Odense Symphony Orchestra, South Denmark Philharmonic,

 various theatres and churches.
 Since 1990, he has been working as a violin teacher at Aarhus Musikskole, where he also conducts a children's string orchestra.
-He has been teaching at many Suzuki camps in both Denmark, Sweden and Norway, and has been participating as one of the teachers at Unison Strings Festival in 2015 and 2016.
+He has been teaching at many Suzuki camps in both Denmark, Sweden and Norway, and has been participating as one of the teachers at Unison Strings Festival in 2015, 2016, 2017, 2018 and 2019.

-VIOLIST - ICELAND / GERMANY
+VIOLIST - ICELAND

 VIOLIST - GREENLAND / VENEZUELA